kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

         Criticality *Criticality
         // Optional.
 	    // Allow multiple versions of a model for traffic splitting.
-	    // If not specified, the target model name is defaulted to the modelName parameter.
+	    // If not specified, the target model name is defaulted to the ModelName parameter.
-        // modelName is often in reference to a LoRA adapter.
+        // ModelName is often in reference to a LoRA adapter.
         TargetModels []TargetModel
         // Reference to the InferencePool that the model registers to.
 It must exist in the same namespace.
-        PoolRef InferencePoolReference
+        PoolReference *LocalObjectReference
 }

 // Defines how important it is to serve the model compared to other models.